coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmdv:: @selector: SearchPattern @term.

-This specifies the goal on which to search hypothesis (see Section :ref:`TODO-8.1-invocation-of-tactics`).
+This specifies the goal on which to search hypothesis (see Section :ref:`invocation-of-tactics`).
 By default the 1st goal is searched.
 This variant can be combined with other variants presented here.